michielvoo/Super/src/offset/readme.md

-This program allow changing the horizontal and vertical offset of background layer 1 using the D-pad.
+This program allows changing the horizontal and vertical offset of background layer 1 using the D-pad.

 ![screenshot](screenshot.png?raw=true "sprite")